ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 Next.js 13 introduced a new App Router as an alternative to the previous Pages Router.
 App Router supports server components and is more server-centric than Pages Router, which is client-side oriented.

-CKEditor 5 doesn't support server-side rendering yet, but it's possible to integrate it with the Next.js framework.
+CKEditor&nbsp;5 doesn't support server-side rendering yet, but it's possible to integrate it with the Next.js framework.
 In this guide, we will add the editor to the Next.js project using both routing paradigms.
 For this purpose, we will need [Next.js CLI](https://nextjs.org/docs/pages/api-reference/create-next-app), CKEditor [online builder](https://ckeditor.com/ckeditor-5/online-builder/), and the official CKEditor {@link installation/integrations/react React component}.

 ## Preparing a build

 In this guide, we will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
-It is a web UI that lets you create a custom build of CKEditor 5 and download the code as a zip package.
+It is a web UI that lets you create a custom build of CKEditor&nbsp;5 and download the code as a zip package.

 The online builder is a powerful tool that lets you effortlessly create a rich text editor personalized to your needs.
 With the online builder, you can choose the desired editor type and plugins, configure the toolbar, and choose the UI language for your editor.

-You can learn more about creating custom builds of CKEditor 5 with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.
+You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in our {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.

 ## Setting up the project